-Air-Edel Records are thrilled to announce Patrick Doyle’s score for the eagerly anticipated remake of the charming Scottish story ‘Whisky Galore!‘ will be released today (May 5th 2017), the date of the films Scottish cinema release.
+Air-Edel Records released Patrick Doyle’s score “charming Scottish story” ‘Whisky Galore!’ in May 2017.
 Director Gillies McKinnon has brought the true story of the cargo ship SS Politician, which ran aground off the coast of Eiriskay in 1941 releasing its cargo of whisky, back to our screens with the US-cinema release planned for May 12th and wider- UK cinema release planned for May 19th.

 “It was a pleasure to be asked by Gillies MacKinnon and the producers to compose the score for ‘Whisky Galore!’.
 It was another great opportunity to work with some of the finest Celtic folk instrumentalists in Scotland.
 I had worked previously with our key soloists on Pixar’s ‘Brave’ (Christopher Stout, Jim Sutherland, Jarlath Henderson, Matheu Watson and Lorne MacDougal), but this was my first time working with the wonderful, Scottish Gaelic singer Mairi MacInnes.
 Mairi sings the song ‘Gairm na h-Oidhche’ (‘Calling the Night’), for which my daughter Abigail penned the lyrics.
 The song is featured in the beautiful, mystical night sequence, shot by Nigel Willoughby, as the islanders’ row out to steal the whisky from the wreck of the SS Cabinet Minister.

 I was particularly tickled with the Wild Western vibe the whammy guitar gave us to enhance the comedy, as the characters reminded me of outlawed cowboys stealing whisky and being chased by the posse, in this case the customs men.